-- one dynamical part containing the numerical solution of the general equations for atmospheric circulation.
-This part (including the programming) is common to the Earth and Martian model, and in general for all atmospheres of the terrestrial type.

-- a second physical part that is specific to the planet in question and which calculates the forced circulation and the climate details at each point.
+- a dynamical part containing the numerical solution of the general equations for atmospheric circulation.
+This part (including the programming) is common to all terrestrial-type atmospheres, and applicable in certain cases to the upper atmospheres of gas giant planets. - a physical part that is specific to the planet in question and which calculates the circula- - tion forcing and climatic details at each point.